Subaru Outback Car Insurance Cost: Average Rates, Cheapest Companies, and How to Save

 3. Insurance Institute for Highway Safety.
 "Teenagers."

 4. National Safety Council.
-"Older Drivers - Injury Facts."
+"Older Drivers."

 5. Insurance Institute for Highway Safety.
 "Older Drivers."